IvoSt98/fitness1/README.md

 ## Section We offer and Working time

-* On the left side of the section is division We Offer with contrast black and red text.
+* The "We Offer" section, with its contrast of black and red text, provides comprehensive information about the website's offerings.
-* The divison gives information about what the website offer to the users.
-* On the other right side of the section is the devision about Working time with the same color.
-* Giving a details which days and time it's open and which is closed.
+* Conversely, the "Working Time" section, also employing the same color scheme, specifies operational hours, ensuring clarity regarding accessibility.

 ![Third Section Screenshot](assets/screenshots/offer-and-hours.png)